Geometric criteria for overtwistedness: (+1)--surgery on loose Legendrians

 \section{(+1)--surgery on loose Legendrians}

-In this section we prove the equivalence $1=4$ in Theorem \ref{thm:main} by using Theorem \ref{thm: ps to OT}.
-For our purpose, we use the following model of contact $(+1)$--surgery on a Legendrian sphere, defined in the article \cite[Section 9]{Avdek}:
+In this section we prove the equivalence (1)$\Longleftrightarrow$(5) in Theorem \ref{thm:main} by using the characterization given by Theorem \ref{thm: loose to OT}.
+For our purpose, we use the following model of contact $(+1)$--surgery on a Legendrian sphere, defined in the article \cite[Section 9]{Avdek}.